 She kept dreaming she was drowning her baby.
 It would be the same dream every time.
 I remember her complaining about not being able to sleep because of the nightmares.

 Over the next year, I started noticing small changes.
 She would talk really fast when we were on the phone.
 I could hardly understand a word she said.
 Other times, she would be slurring her words.

-Looking back, I realize she started abusing prescription drugs when she started having the nightmares.
+Looking back, I realize she started abusing prescription drugs.
+At first, it was for the nightmares.
 I think she was desperate to sleep.
 Later, it was for pain.
 A drug addiction kept her from knowing the best way to end a toxic relationship.

 The official report said she died of a heart attack.
 There were no visible bruises or wounds at the time of death.
 I don’t know what really happened, but it still haunts me.